-Theatre Direct announces the appointment of Lisa Marie DiLiberto as Artistic Producer
+Theatre Direct announces the appointment of Lisa Marie DiLiberto as Artistic Director

 The Board of Directors of Theatre Direct is pleased to announce the appointment of respected theatre maker, arts educator, producer, and community arts facilitator, Lisa Marie DiLiberto as its next artistic leader.

 Lisa Marie is the founding Artistic Director of FIXT POINT Arts and Media and co-creator of The Tale of a Town, a site-specific theatre project developed in collaboration with the National Arts Centre.
 This multi-year initiative has toured to every province and territory in Canada and has inspired FIXT POINT’s animated series for TVO now airing its second season.
 Ms. DiLiberto is currently completing her graduate studies in Theatre and Performance Studies at York University, and on faculty at Centennial College where she teaches Clown and Acting.
 Past posts include Playwright-in-Residence at Theatre Passe Muraille, Associate Artistic Director at Jumblies Theatre and Education and Audience Development Coordinator at Canadian Stage.
 Lisa Marie is a graduate of George Brown Theatre School and École Philippe Gaulier in Paris, France.

 “I am so honoured to be following in the footsteps of Lynda Hill, a brave, bold and innovative theatre artist whose reputation of being open, generous, inclusive and entrepreneurial precedes her.
 I only hope that I can leave such an inspiring legacy.
 As a mother and theatre artist, I know firsthand the transformative power theatre can play in young people’s lives.
 I look forward to leading Theatre Direct in the development of new forms, the creation of innovative models of engagement, and igniting youth across the country through digital storytelling.”